bjayadikary/Brain-Tumor-Segmentation-in-Sub-Saharan-Africa-Adult-Glioma-Dataset/README.md

 ```

 # 📌 Data Preparation for BraTS 2021 Dataset
-Download the BraTS 2021 dataset from a suitable source.
+Download the BraTS 2021 dataset with ```gdown https://drive.google.com/uc?id=1gxw-0EpiMCddXwbxScDeSqDNplUZdipU``` and unzip it.
 The directory looks similar to SSA23 dataset directory, except the number of samples in BraTS2021 is comparatively higher.
 ```
 BraTS2021
 |-- BraTS2021_00000